jamiemccarthy/unreliable/README.md

 With `unreliable` installed, every ActiveRecord relation invoked by the test suite will have any ambiguity replaced with randomness.
 Tests that rely on the ordering of two records will break half the time.
 Tests with three or more break most of the time.

-`unreliable` patches `ActiveRecord::QueryMethods#build_arel`, the point where an Arel is converted for use, to append an order to the existing order chain.
+`unreliable` patches `ActiveRecord::Relation#build_order`, the point where ordering is assembled, to append a random-order term to the existing order chain.
 (The patch is applied after ActiveRecord loads, using `ActiveSupport.on_load`, the standard interface since Rails 4.0.)
-It works with MySQL, Postgres, and SQLite.
+It works with MySQL, PostgreSQL, SQLite, and SQL Server.

-This means that the `ORDER BY` applies to not just `SELECT` but e.g. `delete_all` and `update_all`.
+Patching `build_order` ensures that the `ORDER BY` applies to not just `SELECT` but e.g. `delete_all` and `update_all`.
 It also applies within subqueries.

-The patch is only applied when `Rails.env.test?`, and that boolean is also checked on every invocation, just to make certain it has no effect in any other environment.
+The patch is only applied when `Rails.env.test?`, so it has zero effect on production.
+Just to be sure, the environment is also checked on every invocation, to make absolutely certain this code can run only in `test`.

 The gem has a large test suite that checks for correctness at several abstraction layers inside ActiveRecord.
 It ensures the correct SQL is generated and that it executes correctly.